 If you live in Brooklyn, you'll have to cross two bridges/tunnels whereas someone on the Upper West Side or Jersey City has a straighter shot north.
 It sounds obvious but it can make a big difference in the travel time.
 And, a client that leaves the city Friday evening and heads back Sunday night, will face significantly more traffic than a client with a more flexibile schedule.
 Ultimately, we'll help you factor in these logistical issues in selecting the best areas upstate to consider.

-The good news, no matter your situation, there are plenty of attractive options in the four counties of Ulster, Sullivan, Northern Dutchess and Southern Columbia.
-Each of these areas has a distinct character and offerings and we can share our local knowledge with you and also give you suggested itineraries to help you get to know these areas and ultimately narrow your focus.
+The good news, no matter your preferences, there are plenty of options in the four counties of Ulster, Sullivan, Dutchess and Columbia.
+Each of these areas has a distinct character and we can give you suggested itineraries that will help you get to know these areas and narrow your focus.

 Access to Towns?
 Some clients plan to make a single grocery run on the way up and plant themselves in their house for the entire weekend while others want access to the vibrant towns that are, or are quickly becoming, epicenters of Catskills culture (e.g. Kingston aka Brooklyn North).
-Most areas in the various counties will give you fairly easy access to multiple towns with amenities so this isn't a tremendously limiting factor but, that said, you may ultimately need to exclude certain areas based on your wants and needs.
-During every initial meeting with a client in the city, we open a map and walk them through the various areas to consider.
+Most areas in the various counties will give you fairly easy access to multiple towns with amenities so this isn't a tremendously limiting factor but, that said, you may need to exclude certain areas.
+During our initial meeting/conversations with a client, we walk them through a map (in person or virtually) and the various areas to consider.